Threat Detection Engineering Services

 -

 A detection is only valuable if the team can investigate it.
-We help define the context, enrichment, evidence, and response steps needed for analysts or IT responders to act on alerts.
-This includes investigation playbooks, evidence requirements, escalation criteria, and reporting expectations.
+We help define the context, enrichment, and response steps needed for analysts or IT responders to act on alerts.
+This includes investigation playbooks, escalation criteria, and reporting expectations.

 Start when your security tools are producing activity but not enough confidence.